alanrob17/technical-blog/content/post/problems-with-conflicting-ports.md

 ![Port conflict](/images/ports.jpg "Port conflict")

-## Why This Is a Problem
+## Why this is a Problem

-Host Port Availability: The Azure Cosmos DB Emulator attempts to bind to port 8081 on your local machine.
+**Host Port Availability:** The Azure Cosmos DB Emulator attempts to bind to port 8081 on your local machine.
 Since your Docker container has already bound that port for its own use, the emulator cannot access it.

-Container vs. Host: While services inside a Docker container can communicate freely with each other using their internal ports, any ports exposed to the host must be unique and available for any application trying to bind to them directly on the host.
+**Container vs. Host:** While services inside a Docker container can communicate freely with each other using their internal ports, any ports exposed to the host must be unique and available for any application trying to bind to them directly on the host.

-The obvious fix is to change this port mapping.
+The fix is to change the host 8081 port mapping.

 {{< highlight bash >}}
  ports: